DOI10.47051/ZIOJ7003

 Figure 1: Individuals of Stenocercus puyango from Loja province, Ecuador: Jorupe Reserve () La Ceiba Reserve (). j=juvenile.

-Natural history: Stenocercus puyango is a diurnal and terrestrial lizard that inhabits areas of dry lowland shrubland and deciduous to semi-deciduous lowland forest.1,4 This species prefers the forest interior or shrub vegetation, but can also be found along forest borders6 and in humans-modified environments such as crops, pastures, and infrastructures.7,8 Puyango Whorltail-Iguanas move actively on the forest floor, with a peak of activity during the hot sunny hours,9 being found basking on sand, large stones, or logs up to 50 cm above the ground.1,711 When inactive, individuals are found under plants or rocks,2,11 or sleeping on tangled vegetation up to 2 m above the ground.2 The diet in this species includes a wide variety of arthropods, mainly insects of the Hymenoptera order.7 There are records of snake (Oxybelis transandinus),12 owls (Pulsatrix perspicillata),13 and tarantulas2 preying upon individuals of this species.13 Adult males defend territories by performing push-up displays.1 Gravid females have been found to contain two eggs.4
+Natural history: Stenocercus puyango is a diurnal and terrestrial lizard that inhabits areas of dry lowland shrubland and deciduous to semi-deciduous lowland forest.1,4 This species prefers the forest interior or shrub vegetation, but can also be found along forest borders6 and in human-modified environments such as farms with crops, pastures, and infrastructures.7,8 Puyango Whorltail-Iguanas move actively on the forest floor, with a peak of activity during the hot sunny hours,9 being found basking on sand, large stones, or logs up to 50 cm above the ground.1,711 When inactive, individuals are found under plants or rocks,2,11 or sleeping on tangled vegetation up to 2 m above the ground.2 The diet in this species includes a wide variety of arthropods, mainly insects of the order Hymenoptera.7 There are records of snakes (Oxybelis transandinus),12 owls (Pulsatrix perspicillata),13 and tarantulas2 preying upon individuals of this species.13 Adult males defend territories by performing push-up displays.1 Gravid females have been found to contain two eggs.4

 Reader support helps us keep the Reptiles of Ecuador book 100% free.